John4650-hub/Ace-Code/README.md

 </p>
 # Ace Code
 ---
-This is an inbrowser text editor application.
+**THIS IS AN ANDROID TEXT EDITOR FOR NOW.
+USE IT WITH THE TERMUX APPLICATION** This is an inbrowser text editor application.
 **The editor used is Ace, a popular text editor by cloud9**
 ## Usage